ChialinSung/TADD_Model/README.md

-# NDA-Detector
+# TADD model

 ## Introduction
-This repository is a pytorch implementation of the paper "NDA-Detector: Non-local dual attention detector for thermal protection material defect detection", the code is a copy from the private repository of our engineering project, the code will be made public after removing sensitive information.
+This repository is a pytorch implementation of the paper "TADD Model: Texture-enhanced Attention Defect Detection Model for Thermal Protection Materials", the code is a copy from the private repository of our engineering project, the code will be made public after removing sensitive information.

 ## Abstract
-Thermal protection materials are widely used in the aerospace field.
-Existing generic object detection models have defect detection difficulty in thermal protection materials due to the similarity between defects and background, tiny area and multi-scale characteristics.
-This paper proposes a novel non-local dual attention(NDA)-detector, which achieves accurate and real-time defect detection for thermal protection materials.
-First, skip connection, atrous convolution and adaptive average pooling are employed to improve the texture enhanced module to enhance concealed defect textures and features.
-Second, the proposed non-local dual attention(NDA) addresses the problem of severe loss of features for tiny defects.
-Finally, the path aggregation network fuses the NDA improves the detector's ability to detect multi-scale defects.
-The experiments on the presented digital radiography dataset show that our detector obtains a 54.74% mAP@0.5 with at least 25 frames per second.
-Compared to the original detector used in the evaluation, mAP@0.5 is improved by 11.05%.
-Furthermore, a publicly available dataset was utilized to verify the effectiveness of the proposed method.
-Thus, NDA-detector exhibits considerable potential in the field of defect detection for thermal protection materials.
+Thermal protection materials are widely used in the aerospace field, where detecting internal defects is crucial for ensuring spacecraft structural integrity and safety in extreme temperature environments.
+Existing detection models struggle with these materials due to challenges like defect-background similarity, tiny size, and multi-scale characteristics.
+Besides, there is a lack of defect datasets in real-world scenarios.
+To address these issues, we first construct a thermal protection material digital radiographic (DR) image dataset (TPMDR-dataset), which contains 670 images from actual production and 6,269 defect instances annotated under expert guidance.
+And we propose an innovative texture-enhanced attention defect detection (TADD) model that enables accurate, efficient, and real-time defect detection.
+To implement the TADD model, we design a texture enhancement module that can enhance the concealed defect textures and features.
+Then we develop a non-local dual attention module to address the issue of severe feature loss in tiny defects.
+Moreover, we improve the model's ability to detect multi-scale defects through a path aggregation network.
+The evaluation on the TPMDR-dataset and public dataset shows that the TADD model achieves a higher mean Average Precision (mAP) compared to other methods while maintaining 25 frames per second, exceeding the baseline model by 11.05\%.

 ## Timeline:
 Project creation date: 5/8/2023

 Creation of this repository: 11/14/2023

-Article Submitted: 5/7/2024
+Article Submitted: 6/12/2024

 Project Status Display: 7/2/2024

 ## Project Status
-We have built the thermal protection material defect AI recognition platform based on the NDA-detector model, and we now publish the details of the platform as follows.
+We have built the thermal protection material defect AI recognition platform based on the TADD model, and we now publish the details of the platform as follows.

 Figure 1 shows the technology stack of the platform
 ![](https://github.com/ChialinSung/NDA-Detector/blob/main/show_images/%E5%B9%B3%E5%8F%B0.png)